 While these Edmonton establishments prepare their own variations of the Whiskey Sour, they all use fresh ingredients over bar sour mix, which can make or break the drink.

 Traditional Whiskey Sour

-Pour the whisky (or bourbon), lemon juice, and simple syrup into a shaker.
+Pour the whiskey (or bourbon), lemon juice and simple syrup into a shaker.
 Fill it half with ice and shake vigorously for about 20 seconds.
 Strain the contents into a bar glass filled with fresh ice, or serve it straight up.
 Add a cherry and an orange slice to serve.

 Add more or less lemon juice or simple syrup to modify the drink to your liking.

 The 2021 municipal election takes place this coming fall.